-Prince’s final years were characterised by a burst of activity, as if he sensed he had only a finite amount of time left.
+Prince’s final years were characterized by a burst of activity, as if he sensed he had only a finite amount of time left.
 In November 2006 he rocked up at the Rio Las Vegas hotel for a six-month residency at the complex’s 1000-person capacity live venue.
-Each night he would perform for up to three hours, playing from an ‘in the round’ (island) stage and wielding a bright orange stratocaster.
+Each night he would perform for up to three hours, playing from an ‘in the round’ (island) stage and wielding a bright orange Stratocaster.
 The venue is still open and hosts regular live performances.

 Another one for Purple Rain fanatics.
 In a key scene in the film The Kid tells Apollonia, his love interest, to purify herself in the ‘crystal clear waters’ of Lake Minnetonka (approximately 15 miles southwest of Minneapolis).
-He reveals soon afterwards that they aren’t actually at Lake Minnetonka at all, but the banks of the Minnesota River.
+He reveals soon afterward that they aren’t actually at Lake Minnetonka at all, but the banks of the Minnesota River.

 You can visit this 332-mile tributary of the Mississippi, which skirts the south of Minneapolis, yourself.
 Stand on the bank and imagine what it would have been like to stumble across Prince and his crew filming, what would grow to become, one of the most iconic rock movies of all time.

 10 of the very best lakes in Minnesota: the Land of 10,000 Lakes

 How this Minneapolis chef is reintroducing Native American cuisine to the world